 A must-visit location for both tourists and photographers is Bukchon Hanok Village.
 This lovely area, which lies in the center of Seoul, South Korea, is dotted with Joseon Dynasty-era hanoks, or traditional Korean homes.
 These homes make a beautiful backdrop for photographs because of their exquisite lines and elaborate detailing.Exploring Bukchon Hanok Village will provide you with countless chances to take beautiful pictures.
 Hanoks of all sizes and shapes are dotted along the winding, tiny streets, each with its own distinct personality.
 The homes have a warm, rustic charm since they are constructed of natural materials like wood, stone, and clay.
 Exquisite tile work adorns the roofs, and intricate carvings and patterns cover the walls.

 Kyoto is one of the most beautiful cities in Japan, if not the world.
 It is best known for its abundance of historic temples and shrines.
 You could easily be overwhelmed trying to find the most beautiful ones as there are just too many.
 Especially if you only spend a few days in Kyoto, you should focus on the highlights.
 So we’ve put together a list of the top five temples and shrines that we hope will help you plan your trip.
 The most popular temples in Kyoto include the Kiyomizu-dera, perched on a cliff overlooking the city, the Fushimi Inari Shrine with its long rows of red torii gates, the Enkou-ji Temple with its stunning gardens, the Kinkaku-ji Temple, also known as the “Golden Pavilion”, and the Ginkaku-ji Temple, also known as the “Silver Pavilion”.
-You should’t miss these in any case during your time in Kyoto.
+You should’t miss in any case these travel & photography spots during your time in Kyoto.

 Osaka Castle is one of the most beautiful places in the area.
 Around the castle is a large park area.
 From every direction there is a great view of the castle.
 A beautiful cherry blossom grove surrounds the castle, so especially during the cherry blossom season in spring is a good time to visit the castle, as the whole park blossoms in a delicate pink color.